 Okay, let’s get into it.
 We’re going to start off with a quick refresher on ADHD, then move on to look at which nootropics have evidence for being effective at treating ADHD symptoms.
 From there, I’ll also share some recommendations on what’s been most effective for me along my journey to find the best nootropics for my ADHD.
 Feel free to skip ahead if I’ve already lost your attention.

 🐿 A quick refresher on ADHD: Symptoms and treatment

 Doctors typically use the American Psychiatric Association’s Diagnostic and Statistical Manual, Fifth Edition (DSM-5) to diagnose ADHD.
-Their criteria break ADHD down into two main categories: inattention and hyperactivity/impulsivity.
+Their criteria break ADHD down into two main categories: Inattention Type and Hyperactivity/Impulsivity Type.

 So what does this actually look like in everyday life?
 Take a look at some of the more common ADHD symptoms of the inattention half.
 Any of ’em seem familiar?

 - Trouble concentrating on or finishing tasks